catseye/Equipage/README.md

 The definition of those functions being

-    *mark*:    push a MARKER onto the stack
+    mark:    push a MARKER onto the stack
-    *define*:  keep popping functions off the stack, composing them, until a MARKER is popped; then push the resulting function onto the stack
+    define:  keep popping functions off the stack, composing them, until a MARKER is popped; then push the resulting function onto the stack

 That lets us write `wxyz.!.!.!` as `(!wxyz)!`, which is simpler, because we don't need to be careful that the number of compose